 But I’ve been missing ‘shrooms in my life lately, so I picked up a couple pounds of baby bellas just the other day.
 I wasn’t sure how I would use them in a recipe for the blog until the cold weather outside got the best of me and made me settle on at least one requirement for my mushroom dish.
 It had to be warm!

 So being the roasted veggie aficionado that I am, I quickly indexed to roasting my ‘shrooms.
-Yup, I was going to try to make the best dang roasted mushrooms that ever existed.
-But how?!
-Easy.
-All I needed was 1) lots of garlic and 2) some type of seasonal herb, like thyme.
+Mushrooms are like sponges, which means they are excellent at soaking up flavors.
+So, I figured I needed 1) lots of garlic and 2) some type of seasonal herb, like thyme.
 Luckily, I had both right in my kitchen.

-I had a good feeling about them when I tossed them in olive oil, garlic, and thyme only to find that they completely soaked up the mixture about a minute later.
+I had a good feeling when I tossed them in olive oil, garlic, and thyme only to find that they completely soaked up the mixture about a minute later.
 They looked like they hadn’t even been touched by the oil!
 But believe me, the seasonings are apparent in the final product.
 With every baby bella, you get a burst of taste bud bliss.

-These Garlic Thyme Roasted Mushrooms are an excellent side dish for a quick weeknight dinner.
-And heck, they’re so good that they would even taste great as part of a dinner party menu!
+These Garlic Roasted Mushrooms with Thyme are an excellent side dish for a quick weeknight dinner.
+And heck, they’re so good that they would even taste great as part of a dinner party menu (post-pandemic of course)!
 Or for a holiday spread.

-Garlic Thyme Roasted Mushrooms
+Garlic Roasted Mushrooms with Thyme

 - Preheat oven to 400 degrees F. Line a baking sheet with parchment paper.

-Enjoy your evening!
+Enjoy your weekend! – Lizzie